Robin’s Journey2026-05-12T20:26:23+00:00

 1. Searching

 I was very involved in the occult in my late teens and early 20s.
 I had my astrological chart cast every year and followed my transits closely.
-I used numerology to evaluate whether someone I was dating was compatible with me or not.
-I relied on the i-ching (the casting of coins) to make decisions about what I should do.
+I used numerology to evaluate people and job offers.
+I relied on the i-ching to make decisions about what I should do.
 I was obsessed, afraid to make a move without some entity giving me permission.
+I began to feel uneasy about this.
+I let go of astrology first, followed by numerology.
+The i-ching was the last to go.
+I had no idea why it suddenly felt so important to end my reliance on them, but I listened to the prompting and stopped using them.

 2. Warned